Jagoul/deeplearning-ai-coursera/README.md

 ## About Me

 In am skilled in programming and statistical modeling.
 I am passionate about building big data architeatures, applying machine learning models, programming data products and creating visualizations to solve business problems.
-And now I am in the path for learning Deep Learning and IA.
-In This reposirotry I share **my solutions** which are **only for your reference purpose**.
-And its not allowed to copy any part of the code or to copy the quiz solutions
+And now I am in the path for learning Deep Learning and AI.
+In This reposirotry I share **my solutions** which are **only for reference purpose**.
+And its not allowed to copy any part of the code or to copy the quiz solutions.

-Currently, this repo has 3 major parts you may be interested in and I will give a list here.
+Currently, this repo has 2 major parts you may be interested in and I will give a list here.

 ## Programming Assignments